Ollie-Anderson/--OUTDATED--__Milestone-Project-1/README.md

 ------

-##### Navigation Bar:
+##### Site Navigation

-The site will feature a coherent navigation bar shared across all
+The site will feature a consistent navigation bar header shared across all pages.
+This Navigation bar will link to the Home page, About me page ,Contact page, and work history page, with a site logo (my name) that also links to home.

+The artist and programmer specific gallery pages won't be linked on this header element, and will instead be accessible from their respective home page sections.

+In addition to this site wide navigation, the homepage will feature an extended header element, containing page specific navigation for the user to navigate the sections on this page.

+The work history page will feature an additional vertical timeline navigation bar on the left side of the page to allow the user to quickly and easily navigate through various projects/employers.